Trump’s Affordable Clean Energy Rule Is Out

 “Now the hard work begins to put in place a permanent, legally sound rule,” said Jessica Bell, deputy director of New York University’s State Energy and Environmental Impact Center, in a statement on the Tuesday court ruling.

-EPA spokesperson Molly Block told Greentech Media the agency was “disappointed” in the ruling.
+EPA spokesperson Molly Block told Greentech Media the agency is “disappointed” by the ruling.
 Though Block said the agency “will explore all available litigation options,” it’s extremely unlikely the EPA will pursue the ACE rule under the new administration, which could also erode any remaining state support for the rule.
 Biden has pledged to institute a standard of 100 percent clean electricity by 2035.

 “Intervenors may seek further review, but they will face an uphill battle if they do not have government support,” said Minoli in an email.